Institut français en Inde

-The French Institute in India is part of the worldwide network of "French institutes".
-The Delhi office is the only one in India, the Pondichery antenna of the institute being a research facility more than a cultural centre.
+The Institut français en Inde (IFI) also knows as the French Institute in India is the service of the Embassy of France in India responsible for implementing French cultural, educational, and scientific diplomacy in India.
+It is part of the global network of the Institut français under the French Ministry for Europe and Foreign Affairs.

+Headquartered in New Delhi, the IFI acts as the central node for Franco-Indian cooperation, closely working with a vast network in India that includes 15 Alliance Française centers and research centers such as the Institut Français de Pondichéry.

 Background

 This French Institute was inaugurated on 29 March 2012 by Mr Xavier Darcos, then president of the French Institute alliance.

 However, French cultural activities in Delhi have existed under various forms before the official opening of the institute.
 Before 2012, all cultural activities related to the French embassy were supervised by Culturesfrance.

 The French Institute entertains close links with the French Embassy in India, New Delhi, the local Alliance Française and other French-teaching establishments like the Lycée Français de Delhi.

 The Lycée français de Delhi and the Centre for Social Research and Humanities are also based within its walls.